 land'.
 Its rigid manner is foreign, the languages more so.
-Tradition has weight and legitimacy here, and knowing how to obey it is oft more valuable than gold.
+Duty is more than lip service here, and a man's honor is sometimes as valuable as gold.

-Most Western nations have no such age or legitimacy.
-There, a wanderer must take the world by the throat to get what they want.
+The Western mind is not, as a rule, of such composition.
+Honor is only carved in blood, and a wanderer must take the world by the throat to get what they want.
 What good is ritual, custom, and etiquette against naked steel, one may ask?
 In the lands beyond the Vilayet, this answer is revealed.